jnianias/astro_utils/README.md

 A Python package for astronomical spectroscopy analysis, originally designed for the MUSE catalogues presented in Richard et al. 2021 (R21): https://arxiv.org/abs/2009.09784

+Please note that much of the documentation is, at present, machine-generated.

 ## Features

 - Spectral line fitting with support for single and double-peaked profiles